theiagen/wm_training_202205/exercises/exercise_01.md

  The total number of reads is captured as `qc_stats.read_total` in the `fastq-scan` output json file.
 Think of ways to parse the fastq-scan output file to capture this value.

- Check out the [StaPH-B fastq-scan Dockerfile](https://github.com/StaPH-B/docker-builds/tree/master/fastq-scan/0.4.4) before seeing the final solution!
+ Check out the [fastq-scan StaPH-B Docker Builds README.md](https://github.com/StaPH-B/docker-builds/tree/master/fastq-scan/0.4.4) before seeing the final solution!
    <details>
    <summary> Solution
    </summary>